TEALSK12/apcsa-public/curriculum/BCProject.md

 Time to get creative and apply your programming and object oriented skills to a new context!

 Your task is to create a software application that is similar to the Pokemon game.
-It should include a number of characters that can clash with each other in battles.
+It should include a number of characters that can clash with each other, or against computer opponents, in battles.
 The winner of each battle will be determined by a number of things including each character’s attributes, attacks and defenses.

 ![Image of a wide variety of characters including a ghost, a shark, a bee, an alien and a robot.](BCFinalProjImage2.png)